EricZhengAZ/Lable-Track1EC601/README.md

 To improve this model we are training our own dataset where we added more objects.
 The models that we trained so far are available in the folder retrained_models.

+The folder old_apps contains some old/first versions of our App that we are no longer using.

 # How to use
 To build our project open the folder app/android with Android studio.
 All the dependacies should download automatically and the App will be ready to be installed.